 - Pinch of salt

-- Get your tap water as hot as it’ll go and pour 4 cups of it over the remaining brine ingredients.
+- Get your tap water as hot as it'll go and pour 4 cups of it over the salt.
+Stir to dissolve.
 Let cool to room temperature.
 Submerge the birds in the brine, cover and refrigerate for up to 8 hours.

 - Remove the partridges and pat them dry.
-Let them sit out at room temperature for 20 minutes, while you preheat the oven to 425 degrees.
+Let them sit out at room temperature for 20 minutes, while you preheat the oven to 425°F.

-- Stick a quarter of a lemon — you can use the lemon from the brine — into each bird.
-Lightly salt the birds; they’ll already be a little salty from the brine, so don’t go overboard.
+- Stick a quarter of a lemon into each bird.
+Lightly salt the birds; they'll already be a little salty from the brine, so don't go overboard.

-- Get a cast-iron pan or other oven-proof pan and lay down the celery stalks — these are to keep the partridges up off the bottom of the pan.
-Roast in the oven for 30-35 minutes.
+- Get a cast-iron pan or other oven-proof pan and lay down the celery stalks -- these are to keep the partridges up off the bottom of the pan.
+Roast in the oven for 25 to 30 minutes.
 Check for doneness with a thermometer.
-You want it to be about 155 degrees.
+You want the breast to be about 155°F.

-- Remove the birds, tent the loosely with foil to rest, then put the pan on the stove.
+- Remove the birds to a cutting board to rest, then put the pan on the stove.
 Turn the heat on to medium and remove the celery.